MostafaMGomaa/codersquare/docs/ERD-codersquare.md

 ## Storage

 We'll use a relational database (schema follows) to fast retrieval of posts and comments.
-A minimal database implementation such as sqlite3 suffices, although we can potentially switch to something with a little more power such as PostgreSql if necessary.
+I'll be using PostgreSQL to ensure adequate power and flexibility for my project.
 Data will be stored on the server on a separate, backed up volume for resilience.
 There will be no replication or sharding of data at this early stage.

-We ruled out storage-as-a-service services such as Firestore and the like in order to showcase building a standalone backend for educational purposes.

 ### Schema: